 Can the Brain Dead Come Back to Life?

-Patients in a coma can revive after reaching "flat line" EEG status, even though that status has meant brain death.
-The reason is that there is a coma stage after "flat line" and in it, the brain sparks back to life.
+Medical science has found that some patients languishing in a coma can revive after reaching "flat line" EEG status.
+This recovery can occur even though the EEG has been interpreted to mean brain death.
+The reason for this recovery is that another coma stage exists after "flat line" and in it, the brain sparks back to life.

-The EEG "flat line" has been a standard accepted indicator of death, even when other organs continue to function.
+The EEG "flat line" has been a standard benchmark for the official indication of death, even when other organs continue to function for a short time.

 The brain may survive in deeper states of coma than the ones found during the isoelectric line (flat line).— Lead researcher, Florin Amzica.